 Professional certification is voluntary but can showcase a ballroom dancer's expertise and might improve employment options.
 Most certifications are developed for dance instructors.
 Several organizations, such as ProDVIDA, the National Dance Teachers Association of America, and the Imperial Society of Teachers of Dancing, offer multiple credentialing levels depending on a dancer's skill, dance style, and experience.
 To obtain certification, most organizations require dancers to pass an exam that demonstrates their dancing and teaching abilities.

 The BLS does not report annual wage data for ballroom dancers, due to a number of factors.
-Dancers rarely have job commitments that last longer than a few months.
+Dancers often have job commitments that last only a few months.
 Their work schedules and employment hours also vary greatly, making annual wage calculations difficult.
 However, the median hourly wage for all dancers was reported as $14.44 in 2015.
 The hourly range for dancers employed in spectator sports earned $19.73, while those working in performing arts companies earned $21.88 per hour.